Wednesday, April 13, 2022

 ML&B, Surf's Up Grill, Emerald Isle, NC

-On our last day we drove around to Beaufort, where we jumped on a boat over to Shackelford Banks.
+On our last day we drove around to Beaufort, where we jumped on a boat over to Shackleford Banks.
 This barrier island has 100's of wild horses, believed to be ancestors of Spanish Mustangs dating back to the 1500's, roaming the island.
 The ferry drops you on the beach at the north-western end of the island, about 45 minutes from Beaufort, with a good view of Fort Macon across the sound.
 We were told a small pond a half a mile from the drop off might be a place where we'd see some of the wild horses.
 We ventured down there, and sure enough we got to see a half dozen horses in the sand dunes.
 We respectfully kept our distance (as we were warned) and continued through the dunes to the ocean side of the island.
 We walked slowly back along the beach after B stepped on a huge sand spur, all the way around to the headland.
 Back near the ferry's pick up spot, we encountered some more of the horses, who seemed quite at ease with so many people around (but then again people were keeping away as requested).
 It was a pretty magic experience, topped off by some beautiful weather.
 When we got back to Beaufort we went to Mezcalito for a late lunch (or dunch as the boys liked to call it).
 This was easily the best meal we've had on the trip, or for a long time for that matter.
 A great way to end a quick getaway.
 Next time we'll have to head further up the Outer Banks to see what's up there.

-LB&D, Shackelford Banks, North Carolina
+LB&D, Shackleford Banks, North Carolina

 No comments: